Priyanshu84iya/MV/README.md

 4. Watch real-time visualization respond to audio
 5. Click **"Stop Microphone"** to deactivate

+### 🎬 **YouTube Integration**
+1. Click the **"YouTube Search"** button (red YouTube-branded button)
+2. Enter a song name or artist in the search field
+3. Press Enter or click the search icon
+4. Click on any search result to play the video
+5. Enjoy synchronized visualizations with YouTube audio
+6. Click the X button to close the YouTube player

+**Note**: The current implementation includes a demo mode with mock search results.
+For full functionality, you'll need to integrate with the YouTube Data API v3 and obtain an API key from Google Cloud Console.

 ### 🎨 **Visualization Modes**
 - Click any of the **15 visualization cards** at the bottom
 - Each mode offers unique visual interpretation of audio